 An examination of primary sources written by Mohandes K. Gandhi and his associates, as well as Gandhi’s autobiography and other scholarly works.
 Emphasis will be placed on different approaches to understanding and capturing Gandhi’s philosophy, his significance and his legacies in India, South Africa and the larger world.
 Topics include non-violence, the role of the individual in history and nationalist historiography.
 (Writing-intensive.)
 Prerequisite, one 200-level history course, or consent of instructor.
 Maximum enrollment, 12.
 Trivedi.

 376F Black business: African-American culture and the making of the US economy.

 Seminar investigates the economic and material underpinnings of African-American culture from the end of slavery through the late-twentieth century, focusing in each historical era on the systems of production, distribution, and consumption that ensured its centrality to the US and world economies.
 Discussion topics will include the economy of antebellum nostalgia, the commercialization of gospel, “race records,” and hip-hop, African-American beauty firms, and the growth of the black press.
 (Writing-intensive.)
-Prerequisite, One 200-level history course.
+Prerequisite, One 200-level history course or consent of the instructor.
 Maximum enrollment, 20.
 Day Moore.